GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ```

 You can also define restrictions for the version of the cluster.
 For example, if the application
-requires that the cluster runs k8s version greater or equals to 1.13.7, use:
+requires that the cluster runs k8s version greater than or equal to 1.13.7, use:

 ```yaml
 x-google-marketplace: